 - There are so many types of insurance that people do not understand what they mean or what they should be used for.

-If you can find an advisor to work with that you trust and who places your interest before theirs, I think that most people can get past the first two points.
-In this piece, I want to provide you with the knowledge to understand the who, what, when, where and how of life insurance products.
+If you can find an advisor to work with that you trust and who places your interest before theirs, I think most people can get past the first two points.
+I want to provide you with the knowledge to understand the who, what, when, where, and how of life insurance products.